ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Backward Compatibility
 ----------------------

-This proposal is backward compatibility driven, so we expected it is fully backward compatibile.
-And more: this proposal is fully future compatibile.
+This proposal is backward compatibility driven, so we expected it is fully backward compatible.
+And more: this proposal is fully future compatible.

 Alternatives
 ------------